jonathanlys01/jonathanlys01.github.io/_pages/about.md

   - /about.html
 ---

+**About me**

-My name is Jonathan Lys and I am a first-year PhD student at [IMT Atlantique](https://www.imt-atlantique.fr/en) in the [BrAIn](http://recherche.imt-atlantique.fr/brain/) team.
+I am a first-year PhD student at [IMT Atlantique](https://www.imt-atlantique.fr/en) in the [BRoader Artificial Intelligence (BRAIN)](http://recherche.imt-atlantique.fr/brain/) team.
-My research interests are in the fields of deep learning, computer vision, and natural language processing.
-I am interested in multimodal, self-supervised learning, and generative models, particularly diffusion models.
+My research interests include deep learning, computer vision, and natural language processing, with a focus on diffusion based generative models.

-For a list of my projects, you can check out my [GitHub profile](https://github.com/jonathanlys01), or my [portfolio](https://jonathanlys01.github.io/portfolio/).
+My current projects can be found on my [GitHub profile](https://github.com/jonathanlys01).
+Previous projects can be seen in my [portfolio](https://jonathanlys01.github.io/portfolio/).

 **Publications**